Psychic-DL/Awesome-Traffic-Agent-Trajectory-Prediction/README.md

 # Awesome-Traffic-Agent-Trajectory-Prediction
- This is a list of papers related to traffic agent trajectory prediction.
+This is a list of the latest research materials (datasets, papers and codes) related to trajectory prediction.
+(Continuous update)